ts24017/KI-ARS_Zero-Shot/README.md

 1. Clone this repository.

-2. Follow the  instructions in the `/ki` folder to install and run the AI service.
+2. Follow the [AI Service README](ki/README.md) instructions in the `/ki` folder to install and run the AI service.

 3. Follow the  instructions in the `/backend` folder to install and start the Spring Boot backend.